About BioDiversity Legacy

 Next generation pathways

-Involving the next generation in conservation initiatives is crucial to our mission and movement, with the BioDiversity Legacy team – and extended network – committed to creating opportunities for young people.
+Involving the next generation in conservation initiatives is crucial to our mission and movement.

-In fact, our Community Land Trust model is specifically designed to reduce barriers imposed by private ownership and enable greater participation in regenerative conservation for young people on Country.
-The Land Trust model also recognises and supports the transition of Legacy properties to future generations.
+Our Community Land Trust model is specifically designed to reduce barriers imposed by private ownership and enable greater participation in regenerative conservation for young people.
+The model also recognises and supports the transition of Legacy properties to future generations.

 Returning Country to people